BrandonjBradley/CS-4120/Documentation/Initial Schedule.md

 <b>Brian</b>

-– Help where needed.
-Coding, testing... etc
+– Help where needed (Coding and/or testing)

 <b>Brandon</b>

--	start on algorithm?
+-	TBD

 <b>Fadi</b>

--	start on algorithm?
+-	Release a debug version of the project for testing purposes

 <b>Garrett</b>